Chadni-Islam/Security-Orchestration-PoC/Architecture Based Implementation/README.md

 2. Edit 'ontology.py' to set the server's private key location using the variable 'SERVER_CERT'
 3. Edit 'ontology.py' to set the 'execution server' address using the variable 'SERVER_ADDR'

-# Using MidSoC with the MISP Classifier:
+# Using orchestrator with the security tools for example MISP:

-Put Classifier code folder in home directory, (the path will be  '~/MISP/ ...')
+(the path will be  '~/MISP/ ...')
+Put any new automation code folder in home directory